A Lesson to Learn: Brixmor Property Group Inc. (BRX)

-Brixmor Property Group Inc. (NYSE:BRX) went up by 1.43% from its latest closing price compared to the recent 1-year high of $27.15.
-The company’s stock price has collected -2.59% of loss in the last five trading sessions.
+Brixmor Property Group Inc. (NYSE:BRX) went down by -1.91% from its latest closing price compared to the recent 1-year high of $27.15.
+The company’s stock price has collected -1.56% of loss in the last five trading sessions.

 Is It Worth Investing in Brixmor Property Group Inc. (NYSE :BRX) Right Now?

-Brixmor Property Group Inc. (NYSE:BRX) scored a price-to-earnings ratio above its average ratio, recording 27.58 x from its present earnings ratio.
-Plus, the 36-month beta value for BRX is at 1.59.
+Brixmor Property Group Inc. (NYSE:BRX) scored a price-to-earnings ratio above its average ratio, recording 27.35 x from its present earnings ratio.
+Plus, the 36-month beta value for BRX is at 1.58.
+Opinions of the stock are interesting as 6 analysts out of 18 who provided ratings for Brixmor Property Group Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 11 rated it as “hold,” and 0 as “sell.”

 Sponsored